FouadAlkhoury/GraphClassificationRankingFeatures/README.md

 ### compute_features.py
 The script computes all features for a test graph (with real target values).
 To run the script, give in the list the graph name that you want to compute its features, or all graphs in a directory.
-The computed features for the random subgraphs of each graph are saved in data/synthetic/graph_name.csv
+The computed features of each graph are saved in data/synthetic/graph_name.csv

 ### feature_learning_gnn.py
 It implements the FR-GNN model, it is the feature learning graph classification model that learns the ranking of graphs.